 - Choose generic drugs

-- Download vendor apps to your smartphone for access to important plan information, participating providers, recipes and wellness information
+- Download vendor apps to your smartphone for access to important plan information, participating providers and wellness information